 Hoffman Estates, Ill.
-(February 3, 2023) –
+(October 4, 2023)

 Industry members interested in getting involved and supporting the Collision Repair Education Foundation’s efforts to assist secondary and post-secondary collision repair training programs can Contact Us to learn about the many ways to get involved.
 Monetary donations can be made online.

 The Collision Repair Education Foundation, founded in 1991, is a not-for-profit organization dedicated to supporting collision repair educational programs, schools, and students to create qualified, entry-level employees and connect them with an array of career opportunities.
 For information on how to donate to programs supported by the Education Foundation, visit us online at: www.CollisionEducationFoundation.org.